esanin1/Disaster-Response-Pipeline/README.md

 The ML pipeline ML train_classifier.py and the ML model.pkl are in the Models folder.

-The Flask application and HTNL templates are in the App folder
+The Flask application and HTML templates are in the App folder

 ## Results<a name="results"></a>